SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Supported_System_Data_Storage_Architectures/Resource_migration_to_elastic.md

 > [!NOTE]
 >
 > Read performance of resources and resource pools is unchanged, since all reads will go to a cache in SLNet.
-This was also confirmed during our testing.

 ### ResourceManager startup performance